open-telemetry/oteps/text/trace/0220-messaging-semantic-conventions-span-structure.md

 based on return values of callbacks.

-A "Settle" span should be created for every settlement operation, no matter which party triggered it. triggered by SDKs.
-SDKs will in some cases auto-settle messages in push-scenarios when messages are delivered via callbacks.
+A "Settle" span should be created for every settlement operation, no matter which party triggered it.
+SDKs will, in some cases, auto-settle messages in push-scenarios when messages are delivered via callbacks.
 In cases where it is possible, it is recommended to create the "Settle" span in the scope of the "Deliver" span.